arashnm80/arashnm80.github.io/handbook/fight.md

 ### [Seize](../seize)

 ### Bruteforce
-> I'm gonna ruteforce my way to success.
+> I'm gonna bruteforce my way to success.

+> The only way is to move forward.